-- It is exceptional; - It occurs in the context of hiring new Remuneration Code staff; - The Firm has a sound and strong capital case; or - It is limited to the first year of service.
+- It is exceptional; - It occurs in the context of hiring new Remuneration Code staff; - The Firm has a sound and strong capital case; or - It is limited to the first year of service for Material Risk Takers.

 SNEL does not operate a guaranteed or formulaic approach to severance pay outside of any statutory rates set by HM Revenue and Customs.